 Additionally, the EEOC gives the responding party 20 days to respond to your EEOC position statement.
 Unfortunately, you do not receive a copy of the charging party’s response.

-What Happens After You File Your EEOC Position Statement?
+What Happens After an Employer Files an EEOC Position Statement?

 Now that you have completed your EEOC position statement and filed it pursuant to the Digital Charge System, you may wonder what to do next.
 Unfortunately, review of your EEOC position statement may take some time.